 Anecdotally, children aged under 4 years initially present with more subtle symptoms before developing a fever, and are often diagnosed later in the course of illness.

 A full physical examination should be undertaken with the aim of excluding a focus for sepsis while looking for signs of viral haemorrhagic fever (e.g., conjunctival injection, purpuric rash, or other signs of bleeding).

 Vital signs should be taken:

-Fever: the presenting symptom in approximately 90% of patients, its presence is enough to raise concern for infection in the appropriate epidemiological context.
+Fever: the presenting symptom in up to 90% of patients, its presence is enough to raise concern for infection in the appropriate epidemiological context.
 Although fever is a major presenting symptom, a normal temperature at presentation is common.
 Wide variations in body temperature can be observed during the course of illness, especially in children,with normothermia or hypothermia occurring in the later stages of fatal infection.
 Some patients may initially have a low-grade fever with no other symptoms, or alternatively the temperature may be near normal at first evaluation.
 The temperature threshold for fever differs among countries and guidelines, and using a lower temperature threshold (e.g., ≥37.5°C) increases the sensitivity of finding cases.The World Health Organization use a threshold of >38°C.However, in a large cohort in Sierra Leone, <30% had a fever of ≥38°C at presentation, although a history of fever was reported by 89% of patients.